Lancelet: Visual system

-Lancelets have four known kinds of light-sensing structures: Joseph cells, Hesse organs, an unpaired anterior eye and lamellar body, all of which utilize opsins as light receptors.
+Lancelets have four known kinds of light-sensing structures: Three are respectively called Joseph cells, Hesse organs and lamellar body.
+The fourth is an unpaired anterior eye.
+All of them utilize opsins as light receptors.
 All of these organs and structures are located in the neural tube, with the frontal eye at the front, followed by the lamellar body, the Joseph cells, and the Hesse organs.

 Joseph cells and Hesse organs

 Joseph cells are bare photoreceptors surrounded by a band of microvilli.
 These cells bear the opsin melanopsin.
 The Hesse organs (also known as dorsal ocelli) consist of a photoreceptor cell surrounded by a band of microvilli and bearing melanopsin, but half enveloped by a cup-shaped pigment cell.
 The peak sensitivity of both cells is ~470 nm (blue).

 Both the Joseph cells and Hesse organs are in the neural tube, the Joseph cells forming a dorsal column, the Hesse organs in the ventral part along the length of the tube.
-The Joseph cells extend from the caudal end of the anterior vesicle (or cerebral vesicle) to the boundary between myomeres 3 and 4, where the Hesse organs begin and continue nearly to the tail.
+The Joseph cells extend from the caudal end of the anterior vesicle (or cerebral vesicle) to the boundary between myomeres three and four, where the Hesse organs begin and continue nearly to the tail.